Joe Biden's $5T climate plan: Net zero emissions by 2050

 Democratic presidential candidate Joe Biden is pitching a $5 trillion-plus climate proposal that he says would lead the U.S. to net zero emission of carbon pollution by 2050.

 Biden's plan calls for $1.7 trillion in federal spending over 10 years, with the rest of the investments coming from the private sector.
-Biden proposes covering the taxpayer costs by repealing the corporate tax cuts that President Donald Trump signed in 2017, while eliminating existing subsidies to the fossil fuel industry.
+Biden, who discusses the plan in a video posted online , proposes covering the taxpayer costs by repealing the corporate tax cuts that President Donald Trump signed in 2017, while eliminating existing subsidies to the fossil fuel industry.

 "Science tells us that how we act or fail to act in the next 12 years will determine the very livability of our planet," Biden said in a statement ahead of the plan's unveiling Tuesday.
 "That's why I'm calling for a clean energy revolution to confront this crisis and do what America does best — solve big problems with big ideas."